paul-caron/mqueue/README.md

 ```
 #include "mqueue.hpp"
 ```
-and then compile with linkage to pthread
+and then compile with linkage to pthread (because of semaphore.h)

 ```
 g++ example.cpp -pthread